 Hotovely: “Of course!
 I am always saying, this is the home of ALL Jews, from all streams.
 Everyone is welcome to come here, to influence Israeli politics.
 Please.
 Come.
 As I said, I’m willing not to have a right-wing leadership in order to have all Jews sharing this beautiful, amazing place that is called Israel.”

 Listen to that!
 I am willing to not have a right-wing leadership (Ms. Hotovely’s party) in order to have ALL Jews share Israel.
-What politician, in the history of the world, has ever proclaimed willingness to lose power in order to have all of their nation enjoy the same benefits they have??
+What politician, in the history of the world, has ever proclaimed willingness to lose power in order to have their entire nation enjoy the same benefits they have??
 Tzipi Hotovely, idealistic as she is, holds a higher ideal than that of her politics – the Nation of Israel should be united, in Israel -and she is willing to give up her personal power in order to gain this.

 This is nothing short of astounding and yet, all the commentary I have seen on this interview has completely overlooked this statement.